Hikmahx/techsticks/README.md

 ## Introduction

 Tech Sticks is an open-source, collaborative tech resource platform where users can discover and contribute valuable resources across various fields, including design, AI, blogs, testing, accessibility, and more.
-The website features a minimalist stick figure theme, showcasing a playful logo where a stick figure takes victorious steps on the "t's" in "Tech" and "Sticks."

 ### Objectives